memgraph/docs/docs/under-the-hood/replication.md

 SYNC mode is the most straightforward replication mode in which the main storage thread waits for the response and cannot continue until the response is received.
-That means that the MAIN instance will not commit a transaction until all REPLICA instances confirm they have received the same transaction.
+That means that the MAIN instance will not commit a transaction until all REPLICA instances running in the SYNC mode confirm they have received the same transaction.

 SYNC mode prioritizes data consistency but has no tolerance for any network failures because if any of the REPLICATION instances fail, the MAIN instance